Muhammad-Zulkifl/HomeSmart-Blog-/README.md

 # HomeSmart-Blog-
-This blog is created using Tailwind CSS
+This blog is created using Tailwind CSS.
+You can also see the visuals at: https://mellifluous-kelpie-8248e4.netlify.app/